m0nkey-d-fluffy/PPMChecker/README.md

 1. In Discord, turn on **Developer Mode** (User Settings > Advanced > Developer Mode).

 2. Right-click on the text channel where you want to receive notifications (e.g., `#bot-status`).
+Note that this should be YOUR channel on your own private server; you don't want to be spamming public channels.

 3. Click **"Copy Channel ID"**.